JWDolan/potus_cli_gem/README.md

 # potus_cli_gem

 # Description:
-#Provides historical information on each President of the United States
+#Provides historical information about each President of the United States

 # Install Instructions:
 #Add this line to your application's Gemfile: gem 'potus_cli_gem'
 #Then execute: $ bundle

-#or, install it yourself: $ gem install potus_cli_gem
+#or install it yourself: $ gem install potus_cli_gem

 # Contributing